roleoroleo/yi-hack-MStar/README.md

 ## Getting Started
 1. Check that you have a correct Xiaomi Yi camera.

-2. Get a microSD card, 16gb or less, and format it by selecting File System as FAT32.
+1. Get a microSD card, 32gb or less, and format it by selecting File System as FAT32.

-3. Get the correct firmware files for your camera from the releases section (https://github.com/roleoroleo/yi-hack-6FUS_4.5.0/releases).
+1. Get the correct firmware files for your camera from the releases section (https://github.com/roleoroleo/yi-hack-6FUS_4.5.0/releases).

+1. Unpack the `tgz` file.
+On Windows, you can use 7-Zip to access the `tar` file.
+Inside you'll find two files: `home_*` and `sys_*`.

 4. Save both files (for example home_y203c and sys_y203c) on root path of microSD card.
+Don't rename the files.

 5. Remove power to the camera, insert the microSD card, turn the power back ON.